Do Antibiotics Weaken Your Immune System? + 3 Ways To Help

 1. Add prebiotics and probiotics.

-Taking a probiotic supplement can enhance gut health and aid in replenishing the good bacteria in your microbiome.* Trubow recommends taking a broad-strain probiotic with 200 billion colony-forming units (CFU) for at least six months after antibiotic treatment.
+Taking a probiotic can enhance gut health and aid in replenishing the good bacteria in your microbiome.
+Trubow recommends taking a broad-strain probiotic for at least six months after a course of antibiotics.
+(Learn how to find the right probiotic for you here.)

 After finishing a course of antibiotics, functional medicine doctor Amy Shah, M.D., also recommends eating a healthy prebiotic- and probiotic-rich diet.